marc06210/angular-simple-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+It demonstrate HTTP calls to two endpoints (provided in projects available [here](https://github.com/marc06210/spring-cors-sample).
+One of the endpoint is defined to allow CORS from http://localhost:4200 and the second one has no specific configuration.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.